Skip to content

 Webhooks

-The Mercado Eletrônico E-Procurement platform provides webhooks so you can be notified about events that occur on the platform.
+The ME E-Procurement platform offers webhooks so you can be notified about events that occur on the platform.

 Webhooks are a technology for transmitting real-time notifications between two software systems.

-All matters related to logs (continuous record with date and time of the event), key generation, and management of events notified via our APIs' webhooks are handled in the Partner's Portal.
+All issues related to logs (continuous records with date and time of the event), key generation, and management of events notified via webhooks from our APIs are handled in the Partner's Portal.

-With webhooks, you can be notified about events that occur within E-Procurement of ME, whether you are a buyer or a supplier, for example:
+With webhooks, you can be notified about events that happen within ME’s E-Procurement, whether you are a buying client or a supplier, for example:

 • Order received by the supplier;